 UCZ Development Department, Zambia

-This project based in St Andrew’s Parish, Lusaka, includes HIV awareness and prevention sessions, a voluntary counselling and testing centre, education support for 50 orphans and vulnerable children, food supplements and livelihood training for guardians and micro-credit assistance.
+In 2000 St Andrews Church in Lusaka began an HIV/AIDS outreach programme (St Andrews Millennium HIV and AIDS project (STAMP)).
+Mainly delivered by volunteers, the project includes HIV awareness and prevention sessions for young people, a voluntary counselling and testing centre, World AIDS Day vigils, quarterly HIV and AIDS services, education support for 50 orphans and vulnerable children, food supplements to same, livelihood training for guardians and micro-credit assistance.

 The High Council of the Presbyterian Evangelical Church in Egypt, Synod of the Nile, Council of Services and Development, Egypt

-This project reaches out to the community through the local church and Christian NGOs, to raise awareness of blood transmitted diseases and to educate and change negative attitudes and stigma against Hepatitis C, HIV and AIDS.
+The CSD ran this project, Awareness Raising on Blood Transmitted Diseases (Hepatitis C & HIV/AIDS), from 2008 until 2012.
+They are hoping, if approved, to restart this initiative.
+This will be the first time we have been asked for funding.
+They plan to reach out to the community through the local church and Christian NGOs to raise awareness of blood-transmitted diseases and to educate and change negative attitudes and stigma against Hepatitis C and HIV/AIDS.